-Aspirants become so comfortable with their surroundings and also without coaching there is not much competition either.
+Aspirants become comfortable with their surroundings and without coaching there is not much competition either.

 Solution: If an aspirant is not opting for coaching one should consider living in a hostel or a paying guest at least, if possible.

-Because sometimes the comfort of your home can make you lazy and this is very dangerous for the preparation, this was a lot of procrastination and delaying of work happens which results in incomplete goals and later depression.
+Sometimes the comfort of your home can make you lazy and this is very dangerous for the preparation, this was a lot of procrastination and delaying of work which results in incomplete goals and later depression.

 - Getting unsocial and awkward.

-Preparing alone at home does not mean that one should get introverted and remain aloof from any kind of social event or for a fact stop socializing.
+Preparing alone at home does not mean that one should get introverted and remain aloof from any kind of social event or in fact stop socializing.